2022 United States gubernatorial elections: New Mexico

 Governor Michelle Lujan Grisham was elected in 2018 with 57.2% of the vote and ran for a second term.
-The Republican nominee is former meteorologist Mark Ronchetti.
+The Republican nominee was former meteorologist Mark Ronchetti.
 Incumbent Democratic governor Michelle Lujan Grisham won a second term.
 She was first elected in 2018 with 57.2% of the vote.
-This was the first gubernatorial election in New Mexico since 1986 in which the winner was from the same party as the incumbent president.
+This was the first gubernatorial election in New Mexico since 1986 in which the winner was from the same party as the incumbent president, and the first time since 1978 that a Democrat accomplished this feat.